Participate, Support and Promote our Largest-of-its-Type

 Problem ... and Solution

 Today, we know that no two cancers are alike, that people process drugs differently, that cancer is best defeated by genomic-based therapies, and that the hundreds of FDA-approved cancer drugs are routinely prescribed together.
-With thousands of genomic variants, and millions of possible drug combinations, literally billions of treatment possibilities exist: making evaluating each beyond human capability.
-Much like GPS helps navigate through traffic and unfamiliar territory, precision medicine addresses this complexity with highly advanced AI-supported technology that helps physicians with their complex treatment decision-making by identifying targeted science-based therapies.
+With thousands of genomic variants, and millions of possible drug combinations, literally billions of treatment possibilities exist making evaluating each beyond human capability.
+Much like GPS helps navigate through traffic and unfamiliar territory, precision medicine addresses this complexity with highly advanced AI-supported technology that helps physicians with their complex treatment decision-making by identifying targeted science-based therapies that are most likely to be effective.

 Unfortunately, the scientific research that proves that a new medical intervention works does not include the measures that enable payers to assess their "clinical utility", a term used to describe the relevance, usefulness or value of an intervention in practice.
 As a result, sadly, only a small portion